AICC/CMI-5_Spec_Current/cmi5_runtime.md

 LMS systems MUST meet the following requirements to conform to this specification:

-1. The LMS MUST implement a LRS as defined in the xAPI Specification.
+1. The LMS MUST implement an LRS as defined in the xAPI specification.
-2. The LMS MUST support course structures as defined in [cmi5-002] CMI-5 Course Structure.
+2. The LMS MUST support Course Structures as defined in [cmi5-002] CMI-5 Course Structure.
-3. The LMS MUST implement additional “State API” requirements to initialize AU state as defined in section 10.
+3. The LMS MUST implement additional "State API" requirements to initialize AU state as defined in Section 10.
-4. The LMS MUST implement the runtime launch interface as defined in section 8.0 Content Launch Mechanisms.
+4. The LMS MUST implement the runtime launch interface as defined in Section 8.0 - Content Launch Mechanisms.
-5. The LMS MUST implement additional xAPI “Statement API” requirements as defined in section 9.
+5. The LMS MUST implement additional xAPI "Statement API" requirements as defined in Section 9.
-6. The LMS MUST implement additional xAPI “Agent Profile API” requirements as defined in section 11
+6. The LMS MUST implement additional xAPI "Agent Profile API" requirements as defined in Section 11

 <a name="course_structures"></a>
 ##6.1 Course structures

-1. The LMS MUST implement the import of Course Structures per [cmi5-002] CMI-5 Course Structure
+1. The LMS MUST implement the import of Course Structures according to [cmi5-002] CMI-5 Course Structure.
-2. The LMS SHOULD implement the export of Course Structures per [cmi5-002] CMI-5 Course Structure
+2. The LMS SHOULD implement the export of Course Structures according to [cmi5-002] CMI-5 Course Structure.
-3. The LMS SHOULD implement a user interface to allow LMS administrative users to create and edit course structures.
+3. The LMS SHOULD implement a user interface to allow the LMS administrative users to create and edit course structures.
-4. The LMS MUST be able support course structures with one or more AU’s
+4. The LMS MUST be able support course structures with one or more AUs

 Course structures MUST contain the following data for each AU in a course:

 * URL location – A URL to the AU’s location (entry point)
-* Activity ID – the AU’s activity ID as defined in the xAPI specification (determined by the AU designer).
+* Activity ID – The AU’s activity ID as defined in the xAPI specification (determined by the AU designer).
 * Launch Method -
     * “OwnWindow” – The LMS MUST either spawn a new window for the AU launched, or redirect the existing window to the AU.
     * “AnyWindow” – The AU does not care about the window context (all browser windows options are acceptable – FrameSet, New Window, redirect, etc.) The LMS may use whichever method desired..